Cardiac imaging: Computed tomography (CT)

-Coronary Computed Tomography Angiography (CCTA)
+Coronary computed tomography angiography (CCTA)

-Computed tomography angiography (CTA), an imaging methodology using a ring-shaped machine with an X-ray source spinning around the circular path so as to bathe the inner circle with a uniform and known X-ray density.
+Computed tomography angiography (CTA) is an imaging methodology using a ring-shaped machine with an X-ray source spinning around the circular path so as to bathe the inner circle with a uniform and known X-ray density.
 Cardiology uses are growing with the incredible developments in CT technology.
 Currently, multidetector CT, specially the 64 detector-CT are allowing to make cardiac studies in just a few seconds (less than 10 seconds, depending on the equipment and protocol used).
 These images are reconstructed using algorithms and software.

-Great development and growth will be seen in the short term, allowing radiologists to diagnose cardiac artery disease without anesthesia and in a non-invasive way.
+Gated cardiac CT (CCT)

+Cardiac CT (CCT) is a modified form of the traditional chest CT due to the difficulty of imaging the complex, moving heart.
+This is achieved through the use of thin slices and high-resolution scanning, as well as the addition of electrocardiogram (ECG) gating or triggering to capture a motion-free image.
+Standard CT scans are acquired in either Axial or Helical modes, while CCT adds the ECG gating dimension to these modes to capture images of the heart.
+These modifications are necessary to obtain the required data from the planar slice images, which are reconstructed from back-projected transmitted data obtained by radial excursion of the X-ray tube and detector.

 Coronary CT calcium scan

 A coronary CT calcium scan is a computed tomography (CT) scan of the heart for the assessment of severity of coronary artery disease.
 Specifically, it looks for calcium deposits in the coronary arteries that can narrow arteries and increase the risk of heart attack.
 This severity can be presented as Agatston score or Coronary Artery Calcium (CAC) score.
 The CAC score is an independent marker of risk for cardiac events, cardiac mortality, and all-cause mortality.
 In addition, it provides additional prognostic information to other cardiovascular risk markers.
-A typical coronary CT calcium scan is done without the use of radiocontrast, but it can possibly be done from contrast-enhanced images as well, such as in coronary CT angiography.
+A typical coronary CT calcium scan is done without the use of radiocontrast dye, but it can possibly be done from contrast-enhanced images as well, such as in coronary CT angiography.